About the Journal

 Peer Review

-Articles undergo thorough peer review and we endorse COPE guidelines for reviewers.
+Articles undergo double-anonymous peer review and we endorse COPE guidelines for reviewers.
 In accordance with COPE recommendations on ethical editing for new Editors, Editors will assign any submissions they cannot handle (e.g. if they are the author of an article submitted to their own journal) to a member of the Editorial Board or a guest editor.

 The details of the comments as well as the overall recommendations by peer reviewers will be considered by the Editor(s) when making a decision, but ultimate responsibility for acceptance or rejection lies with the Editor(s).